Mintellect310/Mintellect310.github.io/README.md

 # Mintellect310.github.io
-A sample website made as part of a learning exercise
+A sample website made as a learning exercise